swiftlang/swift-evolution/proposals/nnnn-actors.md

 ## Revision history

+* Changes in the sixth pitch:
+  * Make the instance requirements of `Actor` protocols actor-isolated to `self`, and allow actor types to conform to such protocols using actor-isolated witnesses.
+  * Reflow the "Proposed Solution" section to get the bigger ideas out earlier.
 * Changes in the fifth pitch:
   * Drop the prohibition on having multiple `isolated` parameters.
 We don't need to ban it.
   * Add the `Actor` protocol back, as an empty protocol whose details will be filled in with a subsequent proposal for [custom executors][customexecs].